david-a-wheeler/spdx-tutorial/README.md

 SPDX license expressions also support a "+" suffix after a license identifier; the "+" means "this license or any later version".
-For example, you can express "GNU General Public License (GPL) version 2.0 or later" using the SPDX license expression "GPL-2.0+".
+For example, you can express "Apache License 2.0 or later" using the SPDX license expression "Apache-2.0+".
+In the case of GPL, it's handled differently ([since SPDX License List 3.0](https://spdx.org/news/news/2018/01/license-list-30-released)):
+GPL-2.0-or-later means "GNU General Public License (GPL) version 2.0 or later".

 You can also use three different operators to combine license expressions to create other license expressions:

 * "OR": Recipients can choose between two or more licenses.
-  For example, "(LGPL-2.1 OR MIT OR BSD-3-Clause)" means recipients can choose between any of those three licenses.
+  For example, "(LGPL-2.1-only OR MIT OR BSD-3-Clause)" means recipients can choose between any of those three licenses.
 * "AND": Recipients are required to simultaneously comply with two or more licenses.
-  For example, "(LGPL-2.1 AND MIT AND BSD-2-Clause)" means recipients must comply with all three licenses.
+  For example, "(LGPL-2.1-only AND MIT AND BSD-2-Clause)" means recipients must comply with all three licenses.
 * "WITH": Add the following named exception.
-For example, "(GPL-3.0+ WITH Classpath-exception-2.0)" means recipients must comply with the GPL version 3.0 or later with the Classpath 2.0 license exception.
+For example, "(GPL-3.0-or-later WITH Classpath-exception-2.0)" means recipients must comply with the GPL version 3.0 or later with the Classpath 2.0 license exception.
   See the [SPDX license exceptions list](https://spdx.org/licenses/exceptions-index.html) for the list of standard names for license exceptions.